A lot of mothers do not know that their babies can choke while breastfeeding.

 - refusing comfort nursing

-As reported by Kelly Mom, there are essentially two ways you can go about remedying a forceful let-down, help baby deal with the fast flow and take measures to adjust your milk supply down to baby’s needs.
+There are essentially two ways you can go about remedying a forceful let-down, help baby deal with the fast flow and take measures to adjust your milk supply down to baby’s needs.
 The most effective positions are those where baby’s head and throat are above the level of your nipple.
 Some nursing positions to try:

 - Cradle hold, but with mom leaning back (a lots of pillows helps)